tvanslyke/timsort-cpp/README.md

 ## As a Replacement for `std::stable_sort()`
 This implementation of Timsort is *nearly* a drop-in replacement for `std::stable_sort()`, except for the following differences:
 * The standard specifies that `std::stable_sort` falls back to an O(Nlog(N)) merge algorithm if insufficient memory is available for merging.
 This implementation throws a `std::bad_alloc` exception in this case.
-This is a consequence of the fact that temporary buffers (when the stack cannot be used) is allocated via a `std::vector`.
+This is a consequence of the fact that the temporary buffer (when the stack cannot be used) is allocated via a `std::vector`.
 Attempting to catch this exception and fall back to an inplace merge routine led to measurable pessimizations across all benchmarks.
 If allocation fails and `std::bad_alloc` is thrown, the sorted range is valid but may contain a different permutation than it did before the call to `timsort()`.
 Note that if `std::bad_alloc` is thrown by any other operation during the sort, some elements in the range may be in a valid, but unspecidied (moved-from) state.
 * The standard specifies that `std::stable_sort()` does at most Nlog(N) comparisons if enough memory can be allocated.
 Most existing implementations of `std::stable_sort()` don't appear to follow this strictly, instead opting for O(Nlog(N)) asymptotic complexity (rather than as a hard limit).

 ### Exception Safety and Contract
-* Aside from the above clarifications, `timsort()` has an identical contract to `std::stable_sort()`.
+Aside from the above clarifications, `timsort()` has an identical contract to `std::stable_sort()`.
 * If an exception is thrown while by a swap, move, or comparison operation, some of the elements in the range may be left in a valid, but unspecified state.
 That is, `timsort()` provides basic exception guarantee (no resources are leaked).
 ** In the case where `std::bad_alloc` is thrown by when attempting to allocate memory for the merge routine, the all elements in the range are left in a valid state.
 None of the elements will be in a "moved-from" state, and no data loss will have occured.
 That is, the range is will simply be some valid permutation of the range that was initially passed to `timsort`.
 * If the range and values in it are sufficiently small, and no exceptions can be thrown by a swap, move, or comparison then `timsort()` throws no exceptions.